Alibis in the Archive 2019

 After careers as a nurse and an antiques dealer, Priscilla Masters started writing in response to a curious aunt asking what she was going to do with her life.
 Multiple best-selling novels later, Priscilla is a celebrated author known for her thrilling medical mysteries.
 Whether following the well-known characters Joanna Piercy and Martha Gunn, or using standalone locations in South Wales, Birmingham and Stoke on Trent, Priscilla’s novels are consistently praised as ‘more than a match for Rendell and Christie’.

 Priscilla will look at the role of medics in golden age crime fiction, both as protagonists and authors.
 She asks whether doctors have an unfair advantage in detection and unpicks the moments where their skills come in useful, with particular reference to Dr Sheppard's role in The Murder of Roger Ackroyd and other characters created by Agatha Christie.
-She will also discuss some of her own literary detective work in regards to
+She will also discuss some of her own literary detective work in regards to Josephine Bell, the pseudonymous author of The Port of London Murders.

-Join Priscilla Masters on Zoom for £5 by clicking here
+Join Priscilla Masters on Zoom for £5 by clicking here.

 Nicola Upson (author of The Dead of Winter) on Tey and Allingham: Women at War (10.30am to 11.30am)